equinix/metal-cli/docs/metal_gateway.md

 ## metal gateway

-Metal Gateways.
-For more information on Metal Gateways, visit https://metal.equinix.com/developers/docs/networking/metal-gateway/.
+Metal Gateway operations: create, delete, and retrieve.

 ### Synopsis

-Metal Gateway operations: create, delete, and retrieve.
+A Metal Gateway provides a single IPv4 address as a gateway for a subnet.
+For more information, visit https://metal.equinix.com/developers/docs/networking/metal-gateway/.

 ### Options